 For humans, changing course in a conversation is not a big deal.
-Let’s say the user goes through the initialization process without any problems, then suddenly wishes to revert back his/her decision and pick something else.
+Let’s say the user goes through the initialization process without any problems and then suddenly wishes to revert back his/her decision and pick something else.

 The designer can handle these multiple ways:

-Course correction is about how can the bot climb out of awkward situations by taking the conversation back on track.
+Course correction is about how the bot can climb out of awkward situations by taking the conversation back on track.
 Let’s say the user wants something else instead of the options available.
 Then an indirect course correction can save the outcome.
-These type of conversations are very common.
-For example, If you go to a restaurant and ask the waiter about something that is not on the menu.
+These types of conversations are very common.
+For example, if you go to a restaurant and ask for something that is not on the menu.

 User: Hi, I wanna eat something.